SF Bay Area · SoMa to Palo Alto · USD billing

 SEO for venture-backed tech

-The Bay Area SaaS and AI playbook is ruthless: technical SSR foundations (CSR React sites systematically under-rank), integration pages for every third-party tool in your ecosystem, comparison pages for every direct competitor, founder-scientist E-E-A-T for AI companies where credibility matters, and long-tail bottom-of-funnel content at the pace the category demands.
+The Bay Area SaaS and AI playbook is demanding: technical SSR foundations (CSR React sites tend to under-rank), integration pages for every third-party tool in the ecosystem, comparison pages for every direct competitor, founder-scientist E-E-A-T for AI companies where credibility matters, and long-tail bottom-of-funnel content at the pace the category demands.

 What Bay Area SaaS SEO actually requires